Annealed Leap-Point Sampler for Multimodal Target Distributions: Proofs

-Since the distribution of the $x_i$ and $y_i$ is dependent on $d$ then we are in the situation of triangular arrays.
+where the convergence is weak convergence. \end{lemma} \begin{proof} Since the distribution of the $x_i$ and $y_i$ is dependent on $d$ then we are in the situation of triangular arrays.
 As such we aim to use the Lindeberg-Feller theorem, see e.g.\ \cite{Durrett2010}.
 Define for each $d \in \mathbb{N}$ and for $i \in \{1,\ldots,d\}$